JuliaMath/Tau.jl/tau-2pi-equality.md

 When this package was first created, the equality `tau == 2pi` did hold true, in accordance to the mathematical definition of the constant.
+However, for a while that wasn't the case
-However, that is not valid anymore -- the two values are now only approximately equal, i.e. `tau ≈ 2*pi`.
+-- i.e. the two values were only approximately equal, i.e. `tau ≈ 2*pi`.
 This document explains in detail the reasons for the inequality.

 Both `pi` and `tau` are defined as instances of the type `Irrational`,